-Receive Drug and Alcohol Addiction Treatment Services At Live Free Recovery
+Receive Alcohol and Drug Addiction Treatment Services At Live Free Recovery in New Hampshire

 There are different levels of care when it comes to substance abuse treatment programs.
 The level of care that each person will receive depends on the severity of his or her addiction and his or her personal needs.
 No matter what those needs are, the addiction treatment program you take part in will help you develop the skills, coping mechanisms, and stability you need to live a life free from substance abuse.

 People who complete an addiction treatment program, such as our residential addiction treatment program, and need help transitioning back into regular society afterward should attend sober living here at Live Free Recovery.
 To learn more about Live Free Recovery and what we treat, contact us today!
 We would love to hear from you!